joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 Let's look at the client side portion now, open `src/cljs/om-async/core.cljs` in Light Table.
-The `ns` form should look familiar, and we enable `console.log` printing.
+The `ns` form should look familiar, and we enable `console.log` printing:

 ```clj
 (ns om-ring.core